ElenaBonan/TradingRLBot/README.md

 # TradingRLBot
-This is the final project of the postgraduate course "Artificial Intelligence with with Deep Learning" held by the UPC University.
+This is the final project of the postgraduate course "Artificial Intelligence with Deep Learning" held by the UPC University.
 # Table of contents
 - [Introduction and motivation](#introduction-and-motivation)
 - [Dataset](#dataset)